 Ordinary income.
-Beginning in 2003, ordinary income is composed of two classes for purposes of characterizing and ordering distributions: (a) qualified dividends, and (b) all other ordinary income.
+Ordinary income is composed of two classes for purposes of characterizing and ordering distributions: (a) qualified dividends, and (b) all other ordinary income.
 If the trust has both classes of ordinary income, distributions are treated as made first from the all other ordinary income class, and second from the qualified dividends class.